 Most of the time, car accidents are caused by human error and are completely preventable—until they aren’t.
 When car crashes happen, they can lead to serious injuries.
-What kind of injuries can occur?
-When you’re hurt, what do you do next?
+What type of injuries can occur?
+If you’re injured in a car accident, what should you do next?

 Car crashes happen every day.
-But when they happen to you or a loved one, they can have a huge impact on your day-to-day life.
+But you or a loved one are involved in a motor vehicle accident, it can have a huge impact on your day-to-day life.
 What should you do if you’ve been injured in an auto accident?

 Causes of Car Accidents

-Every 24 seconds someone dies on the road as a result of a car accident.
+Every 24 seconds someone dies on United States roadways as a result of a car accident.
 Most accidents happen as a result of human error.
 What are some of the most common causes of car accidents across the U.S.?

 - Distracted driving (including texting while driving)